-- H. In addition to the \$2,500 above, employees with a NBPTS certification will receive an additional \$2,000 to compensate for the loss of state funding for that bonus. - I. When current Unit II members are promoted to a new position within Unit II, the employee will be placed at a pay level so that their per diem rate is equal to, but not less than their current per diem plus an additional 5% for initial placement. - J. When current Unit I members are promoted to a Unit II position, the employee will be placed on the Unit II pay scale so as to be paid no less than their current per diem rate plus an additional 5% for initial placement. - K. Retired Rehired employees in Unit I will be paid the salary negotiated in the Agreement for the appropriate step and lane (BA, MA, APC, MA +30, PhD) prorated for eleven (11) or twelve (12) months if position requires it.
-Unit II Retired Rehired employees are not eligible to advance on the Unit II pay scale. - L. Any Unit I or Unit II employees who are substituting for an absent principal will be paid retroactively at the principal level after fifteen (15) days of consecutive substituting.
-Any Unit I or Unit II employees who are substituting for an absent vice principal will be paid retroactively at the vice principal level after fifteen (15) days of consecutive substituting.

-M. CCPS will reimburse Speech and Language Pathologists, Occupational Therapists, and Physical Therapists for their licensure and renewal fees.
+- F. In addition to the \$2,500 above, employees with a NBPTS certification will receive an additional \$2,000 to compensate for the loss of state funding for that bonus. - G. When current Unit II members are promoted to a new position within Unit II, the employee will be placed at a pay level so that their per diem rate is equal to, but not less than their current per diem plus an additional 5% for initial placement. - H. When current Unit I members are promoted to a Unit II position, the employee will be placed on the Unit II pay scale so as to be paid no less than their current per diem rate plus an additional 5% for initial placement. - I. Retired Rehired employees in Unit I will be paid the salary negotiated in the Agreement for the appropriate step and lane (BA, MA, APC, MA +30, PhD) prorated for eleven (11) or twelve (12) months if the position requires it.
+Unit II Retired Rehired employees are not eligible to advance on the Unit II pay scale. - J. Any Unit I or Unit II employees who are substituting for an absent principal will be paid retroactively at the principal level after ten (10) days of consecutive substituting.
+Any Unit I or Unit II employees who are substituting for an absent vice principal will be paid retroactively at the vice principal level after ten (10) days of consecutive substituting. - K. CCPS will reimburse Speech and Language Pathologists, Occupational Therapists, Physical Therapists, and Audiologists for their licensure and renewal fees.